-Equity risk: Equities (also known as shares) can lose value rapidly and typically involve higher risks than bonds.
+Interest rate risk: the value of fixed rate bonds is sensitive to changes in interest rates.
 Counterparty risk: counterparties on trades may default or not comply with contractual obligations resulting in loss.
-Exchange rate risk: the value of investments may be impacted by changes in the exchange rates of currencies.
+Bond risk: Bonds (also known as fixed income securities) are impacted by Credit risk and are sensitive to changes in interest rates and expectations of future inflation.
+Bonds that produce a higher level of income usually have a greater risk of default.
+Credit risk: A bond or security could lose value if the issuer's financial health weakens.
+This risk is greater for bonds below investment grade (also known as high yield).
 Derivatives risk: derivatives can be highly sensitive to changes in the value of the asset on which they are based which can increase the size of losses and gains.
 Liquidity risk: securities may become more difficult to sell or sell at a desired price during difficult market conditions.